dmbarbour/glas/docs/GlasNotebooks.md

 ## Implementation Thoughts

-Editable projections are defined as shared libraries, such that front-end compilers can efficiently reference these projections without reimplementing them.

-We'll widely rely on '@\*' compiler dataflow definitions for generating tables of contents, providing 'prev' and 'next' navigation, and perhaps providing setters and getters for source code, abstracting the source locations.
+### Source Setters

+How shall we route proposed updates back to original source files?
+In context of user-defined syntax and ".zip" files, this must be abstracted and aligned with 'ns.read'.
+But it is feasible for a compiler to systematically support '@src.set(FilePath, Data)' or similar.
+The intermediate '@src.set' would rewrite SrcRef then pass each request onwards.
+A rooted '@src.set' will instead engage the filesystem or network.

+### Auxilliary Output

+Tables of contents, table of illustrations or interactions, navigation support (e.g. 'prev' and 'next' buttons), etc..

+### Cooperative Work

+Use of '@src.set' may be a little simplistic in context of communities, concurrent users, and DVCS.
+We could extend this API with functions to support cooperative work, e.g. tracking attention, proposed edits, comments, curation, pull requests.
+But what should this API look like? '@src.op(MethodName, SrcRef, Args)' or similar?

+### Avoiding Bloat

+We'll need to rely heavily on shared libraries for the editable projections.
+It's probably also a good idea to bottleneck the source setter/getter/etc. so we can easily modify source references and further delegate without a lot of extra code in the namespace.

-We arrange things such that lazy loading and dead-code elimination can efficiently remove the notebook view if users do not want one.
+Ideally, the notebook is also designed such that unused features are subject to lazy loading and dead-code elimination.

-The notebook application might define 'app.http' and such if the user does not, but could put relevant logic into 'nbi.\*' or similar such that users can easily override the notebook and still integrate it.

-Instead of assuming 'ownership' of a file, we might want to support cooperative work by multiple users as the default.
-Thus, instead of simple 'setters' for source, we might need some notion of 'attention', 'proposed edits', 'comments', 'curation', perhaps even integrating pull requests with DVCS.

-## Extension to AR or VR
+### Extension to AR or VR

-The notebook metaphor is useful for literate programming or a graphical REPL.
-But perhaps we can move from 2D into 3D with augmented reality (AR) or virtual reality (VR) devices.
+We can move from 2D into 3D with augmented reality (AR) or virtual reality (VR) devices.
+Use of AR would require some extra index binding views to visual fingerprints.
+What exactly would this entail?
+We'll probably need to extend '.gui' to 3D, or use some form of VRML via 'http'?